 The Challenge

-In Canada, more than 30 per cent of children and youth are overweight or obese, while 1.4 million children live in food-insecure households.
-Globally, an estimated 200 million children suffer from stunting or wasting due to poor nutrition, and hundreds of millions more are food-insecure.
+In Canada, more than 30 per cent of children and youth are living with overweight or obesity, while 1.4 million children live in food-insecure households.
+Globally, an estimated 200 million children suffer from stunting or wasting due to poor nutrition, and hundreds of millions more are food insecure.
 The Lawson Centre for Child Nutrition is tackling this epidemic through research, education and policy development on nutrition and health.

 Vision